maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW2/HW2-report.md

     * Then, we fixed some typos, white spaces, capitalization, spelling etc. using text facet.
     * Some breeds and species were mixed up e.g. Lizard / Gecko, which were also corrected.
     * Some assumptions were made.
 For example, some enteries were incomplete like *'Ca'*, which was assumed to be corrected as cat.
-    * We had to do some manual cleaning as well in the breed and kind of pet in some cases as the mixup was really obvious.

 - #### Pet's Full Name (you don't have to include your last name.
 Think "Winston Churchill" and not "Winston Churchill MYLASTNAME")